ceejaay/actstack/README.md

 The first thing to do when you get to the site is create a premise.
 Then you can start making acts for it.

+The front page:
+List of premises.
+Create a premise.
+When you create a premise it sends you to another page where you can start writing acts for the premise.